 Step 5: Measure the Water Level Change

-Return to the test hole in 30 minutes, and insert the yardstick or tape measure to the hole's bottom.
+Return to the test hole in 60 minutes and insert a yardstick or tape measure to the bottom of the hole.
 Measure the new distance from the board to the water level.
 Write down that measurement along with the current time.

 Step 6: Repeat Measurements

-Continue to measure the distance between the water level and the board every 30 minutes for at least three additional measurements.
+Continue to measure the distance between the water level and the board every hour until the hole is empty or for at least three additional measurements.
 Write down each new measurement and the time it was taken.
 After taking several measurements, determine how much the water level dropped between each measurement.
 The amount of change per hour is the soil's percolation rate.
-If, for instance, the water level dropped an average of 1 inch every 30 minutes, then the percolation rate would be 2 inches per hour.

 Percolation Rate Modifications

-You can change you particular soil's percolation speed to provide better growing conditions for plants.
-If the soil drains too quickly, then mix it with loam, compost or even clay to slow percolation.
-For soil that drains too slowly, add loam, compost or sand.
+You can change your particular soil's percolation speed to provide better growing conditions for plants by amending it.
+If the soil drains too quickly, then mix it with loam, compost, or even clay to slow percolation.
+For soil that drains too slowly, add loam, compost, or sand.
 Incorporating compost aids either situation by adding organic content.

 Modifying percolation speed by adding sand, clay, compost, or loam can be done all at once prior to installing a garden.
 If a garden already has plants, then apply thin sheets of compost as a top-dressing on the soil surface each year.
 That method will slowly but steadily improve the soil's percolation speed over time as the compost works into the soil.